 Industrial heritage.
-Named after Sir Joseph Wilson Swan (October 31, 1828 – May 27, 1914) the physicist and chemist, originally from Sunderland, who developed one of the first successful incandescent light bulbs, which were produced at his factory in Ponders End.
-He joined forces with Thomas Edison to form the Edison & Swan United Electric Light Company, known as Ediswan.
-Among his many achievements Swan was the man behind the world’s first all electrically lit building, the Savoy Theatre, which was completed in 1881.
+Named after Sir Joseph Wilson Swan (October 31, 1828 – May 27, 1914), the physicist and chemist, originally from Sunderland, who developed one of the first successful incandescent light bulbs, which were produced at his factory in Ponders End.
+He joined forces with his rival, Thomas Edison to form the Edison & Swan United Electric Light Company, known as Ediswan in 1883.
+Among his many achievements Swan was the man behind the world’s first all-electrically-lit building, the Savoy Theatre, which was completed in 1881.
 In 1904, he was knighted by King Edward VII.